 by Celia C. Pérez, Mexican American (4th to 6th grade)

 Twelve-year-old María Luisa O'Neill-Morales, or Malú, is obsessed with two things: to make creative and humorous "Zines" (hand-made magazines on single topics) and to start and sing in her own punk band!
-Starting over in a new school in 7th grade sure isn't easy but Malú has the full support of both her parents (although not together any more, their love for her has never changed) and the most important rule of PUNK to back her up: be yourself.
+Starting over in a new school in 7th grade sure isn't easy but Malú has the full support of both her parents (although not together anymore, their love for her has never changed) and the most important rule of PUNK to back her up: be yourself.

 by Jason Reynolds, African American (4th to 8th grade)

 The first two titles in the Track quartet, multi-award winning author Jason Reynolds tells the stories of Castle Crenshaw (Ghost) and Patty Jones, respectively: both have somewhat complicated childhood stories, a lot of athletic talent, strong sense of self, and some roadblocks that need to be cleared.
-The adults in these fast paced stories are guides and mentors and each character is likable with a sense of humor.
+The adults in these fast-paced stories are guides and mentors and each character is likable with a sense of humor.

 by Erin Entrada Kelly, Filipino American (4th to 6th grade)

 Owen, a Filipino American boy, is shy but has a rich and passionate inner life.
-He has a quite admiration of his classmate Valencia, who is deaf/mute but strong and confident.
-When Owen's backpack is thrown down to the bottom of an unused well by the school bully, he has to muster the courage to go after the backpack to rescue his pet guinnea pig.
+He has a quiet admiration of his classmate Valencia, who is deaf/mute but strong and confident.
+When Owen's backpack is thrown down to the bottom of an unused well by the school bully, he has to muster the courage to go after the backpack to rescue his pet guinea pig.
 Who will rescue Owen from the deep well then?
 This story, interwoven with Filipino folklore, explores the idea of fate and development of genuine friendship among reflective children.
 Winner of the 2018 Newbery Award.
 Inside Out and Back Again

 by Thanhha Lai, Vietnamese American (4th to 6th grade)